 How to Deal with Bad Reviews: 3 Review Reply Strategies for Agencies in 2022

 We’ve established how and why review censorship is harmful to your business.
-The next step is to identify some alternative reputation management strategies, so that your agency can handle bad reviews more productively in 2022.
+The next step is to identify some alternative reputation management strategies, so that your brand or agency can handle bad reviews more productively in 2022.
 Like it or not, you have minimal control over customer feedback — but by taking the right actions with your response, you can make negative reviews work for you instead of against you.
 Here are three of our best tips for replying to your worst reviews.

 Never use generic response templates